NVV-SuperBench: Beyond Words, Beyond Quality-Benchmarking Nonverbal Vocalizations in Speech Generation: Results and Analysis

-\subsection{LLM-as-a-Judge: Scalable Signals with Clear Limits}
+\subsection{LLM-as-a-judge: scalable signals with clear limits}

 LLM-based judging offers a scalable complement to human listening by enabling fast, repeatable comparisons across many systems and samples.
-In this work, we use Gemini 2.5 Pro as LLM.
+In this work, we use Gemini 2.5 Pro as the LLM judge.
 As shown in Table~\ref{tab:merged_llm_res}, its ratings generally track human judgments.

-\textbf{Prompt-based LLM results.} Across both EN and ZH, \textit{Gemini 2.5 Flash} receives the strongest scores on caption-speech match and NVV-related criteria, together with the highest overall naturalness, suggesting robust instruction following from caption to speech and reliable NVV realization under natural-language descriptions.
+\textbf{Prompt-based LLM results.} Across both EN and ZH, \textit{Gemini 2.5 Flash} receives the strongest scores on overall instruction following and NVV-related criteria, together with the highest overall naturalness, suggesting robust instruction following from caption to speech and reliable NVV realization under natural-language descriptions.
 Meanwhile, \textit{Qwen3-TTS} attains the highest overall quality score in EN, echoing a recurring observation from human listening: strong perceived audio quality does not necessarily imply strong NVV controllability or semantic alignment with the caption.

 \textbf{Tag-based LLM results.} For tag-based systems, the LLM consistently favors \textit{ElevenLabs} in both EN and ZH, aligning with human ratings that it delivers strong overall speech quality with highly salient and correct NVV realization.
 Among open-source systems, relative rankings vary substantially across axes such as accuracy, expressiveness, and quality, reinforcing that NVV controllability is a partially separable dimension rather than a simple byproduct of speech fidelity.